I know you’ve been waiting for these photos, so here you go:

 My Mom and I had a splendid dinner at Le Chef on our last night.
 Click here to check it out.

 LE CHEF DELICATESSEN

-Freshly baked pastries, breads, and sweets are among the variety of treats you can get for yourself, or the whole family.
-Too bad my Mom and I are both lactose intolerant, so you know, we had to skip trying these goodies =( but reading and hearing from guests while at The Manor, we’re already convinced that the sweets and pastries are a must buy (and must not miss!).
+Freshly baked pastries, pieces of bread, and sweets are among the variety of treats you can get for yourself, or the whole family.
+Too bad my Mom and I are both lactose intolerant, so you know, we had to skip trying these goodies =( but reading and hearing from guests while at The Manor, we’re already convinced that the sweets and pastries are a must-buy (and must not miss!).

 THE MANOR GARDEN

 When booking a room at The Manor at Camp John Hay, I’d recommend getting a garden view.
 Why?
 I think the next few photos would show you exactly why =)

 Our parents or grandparents will have a relaxing time with these rocking chairs while enjoying the sunset or just lounging for an afternoon, feeling the cool breeze, lush surroundings, and view of the Cordillera mountains.
 (Ps.
 There weren’t any elderly the time I sat and took the photo above.)

 Of course, I didn’t forget to take a few snaps after the sun had set, where the garden illuminated brightly right before our eyes: